Monotonic Stack Code Template

 Prerequisites

-A stack is a simple data structure that follows the Last In, First Out (LIFO) principle, suitable for certain problems like function call stacks.
-A monotonic stack is essentially a stack that uses clever logic to keep its elements sorted (either monotonically increasing or decreasing) after each new element is pushed.
+A stack is a simple data structure that follows a last-in-first-out order, which suits certain problems like function call stacks.
+A monotonic stack is essentially a stack that uses clever logic to maintain its elements in order (either non-decreasing or non-increasing) after each new element is pushed.

-Sounds a bit like a heap?
-No, monotonic stacks are not widely used and are mainly for specific problems, such as finding the "next greater element" or the "previous smaller element."
-This article explains the monotonic stack algorithm template to solve "next greater element" problems and discusses strategies for handling "circular arrays."
-Other variations and classic problems will be covered in the next article Monotonic Stack Variations and Classic Exercises.
+Does it sound like a heap?
+It's not.
+A monotonic stack is not widely used and mainly addresses specific problems like "next greater element" and "previous smaller element."
+This article explains the monotonic stack template to solve problems related to the "next greater element" and explores strategies for handling "circular arrays."
+Other variations and classic problems will be discussed in the next article Monotonic Stack Variations and Classic Exercises.

 Monotonic Stack Template